 - Assign the most appropriate category first and add additional categories only if they are relevant

 - Represent your business accurately

-- Ensure you upload at least 5 photos to each category
+- Ensure you upload at least 5 photos to each category for pictures

 - If you’re a single location business point the listing to your home page and optimize it